 In the Reichstag a few moments ago, I saw a display commemorating this 40th anniversary of the Marshall Plan.
 I was struck by the sign on a burnt-out, gutted structure that was being rebuilt.
-I understand that Berliners of my generation can remember seeing signs like it dotted throughout the Western sectors of the city.
+I understand that Berliners of my own generation can remember seeing signs like it dotted throughout the Western sectors of the city.
 The sign read simply: "The Marshall Plan at work.
 For the building of a Free World."

 "[T]he building of a Free World" -- in the West, that building took place.
 Japan rose from ruin to become an economic giant.
-Italy, France, the Low Countries -- each saw political and economic rebirth.
+Italy, France, Belgium -- each saw political and economic STET stet steer name and here in Berlin, In the Federal Republic of Germany, there took place an economic miracle, the "Wirtshaftwunder."
+Adenauer, Erhard pand The Europeon Community was founded.